What Is Chronic Myeloid Leukemia?

 CML has three phases: chronic, accelerated, and blastic.
 Your symptoms depend on which phase you are in.

-Chronic-phase CML is the earliest phase and the easiest to treat.
+Chronic phase.
+This is the earliest phase and the easiest to treat.
 You might not even have symptoms.

 - Night sweats

 - Swelling or pain on your left side (which could be a sign of an enlarged spleen)